-- 1. Slide bushings (20) onto each end of shaft.
-The raised shoulder on bushings must face away from impeller. - Seven pieces of packing (212) are placed on outboard end of shaft (4) over shaft sleeve.
-Two pieces of packing, a lantern ring (10), and three more pieces of packing are placed on inboard shaft sleeve.

-Stagger breaks in packing rings so that pump will not leak excessively.
-MECHANICAL SEAL
+- a.
+Slide a bushing (20) onto each end of shaft.
+The raised shoulder on these bushings must face away from impeller. - b.
+Pump sizes 2 x 2-1/2 x 9,2 x 2-1/2 x 10 and 2 x 21/2 x 12 have one packing ring (212) in front of lantern ring (10).
+All other pump sizes have two packing rings in front of lantern ring.
+Stagger the joints in packing rings so pump will not leak excessively.

+MECHANICAL SEALS

-- 3. Single seal and balanced single seals. - a.
-Slide one seal lock collar (54) with setscrews (55) facing the impeller onto each end of the shaft.
+- 6. Single Seal and Balanced Single Seals - a.
+Slide one seal lock collar with setscrews facing the impeller onto each end of the shaft.
 Position on scribe mark made during disassembly and lock in place. - b.
-Put a light coat of liquid dishwashing detergent on shaft sleeve.
+Put a light coat of liquid dishwashing detergent on the shaft sleeve.
 Check rotating parts of seal to make sure they are clean.
-Spread a light coat of liquid detergent on inside diameters of flexible bellows and washer. - c.
-Place the seal's spring, drive ring, retainer, flexible bellows, and washer on shaft sleeve in respective order.
-(Refer to Figure 1.) - d.
-Thoroughly inspect cavity of seal gland (31) for burrs or nicks which could damage the seat of seal.
-Apply a film of liquid detergent to seal seat and install it in the seal gland cavity, taking care to seat it evenly and squarely.
+Spread a light coat of liquid detergent on inside diameters of flexible bellows and washers. - c.
+Place the seal's spring, drive ring, retainer, flexible bellows, and washer on the shaft sleeve in respective order. - d.
+Thoroughly inspect cavity of seal gland (31) for burrs or nicks which would damage seat of the seal.
+Apply a film of liquid detergent to seal seat and install it in seal gland cavity, taking care to seat it evenly and squarely.

-• If it is not possible to insert seat with fingers, place a cardboard protecting ring furnished with seal over the lapped face of seat and press into place with a piece of tubing having end cut square.
-Tubing should be slightly larger than the diameter of shaft.
-Remove cardboard after seat is firmly in place.
+If it is not possible to insert the seat with fingers, place a cardboard protecting ring, furnished with seal, over lapped face of seat and press into place with a piece of tubing having end cut square.
+Tubing should be slightly larger than the diameter of the shaft.

+Remove cardboard after the seat is firmly in place.